metricloop/Interrogator/README.md

 Do this.
 `php artisan vendor:publish --provider="MetricLoop\Interrogator\InterrogatorServiceProvider"`

-It'll publish the `interrogator.php` config file if you need to customize it.
+It'll publish the `config/interrogator.php` file.
 More importantly, it will copy the migrations file into your migrations directory.

 ## Database